 Learning content with interactive activities and discussions about case scenarios.

-- Data tools and supports:
+- Data tools

-These include: Panel Management, Patient Experience Tool, PMH Assessment, and EMR Optimization.
+Resources include Panel Management, Patient Experience Tool, PMH Assessment, and EMR Optimization.

 Participating doctors and team members are also eligible for compensation and certification.